playmer/sdl_gpu_by_example/site/content/lessons/009_Vertex_and_Index_Buffers.md

 ---
-title: Vertex and Index Buffers for Real
+title: Vertex and Index Buffers for Real (Example Done)
 description: It's time to discuss vertex and index buffers in earnest, we've been able to get by without them until now, but if we want to draw models, it's the most straight forward way.
 template: lesson_template.html
 collections: ["lessons"]